Profile

 Operating Posture

-The background, systems, and technical trail all point to the same operating posture: reduce noise, make the next move visible, and keep useful work moving until it is finished.
+The background, systems, and technical trail point to the same operating posture: reduce noise, make the next move visible, and keep useful work moving until it is finished.

-Relevant operational conversations.
+Thoughtful operational conversations.

 Return